 Across the motu, whānau, hapū and iwi Māori are planning, funding and implementing successful housing initiatives.

-Whatever your housing need, we want to help.
 When you are ready to discuss what you want to do, get in touch with your local Te Puni Kōkiri office to arrange a meeting with the Māori Housing Network Regional Advisor.

-About the Māori Housing Network
+What is the Māori Housing Network?

 How can the Māori Housing Network help me?